danvet/danvet.github.io/_posts/2019-12-10-upstream-too-little-too-late.md

 * Stable kernel ABI for driver modules, so that you can upgrade the core kernel and drivers independently.
 Google Android is very much aiming this solution at their huge vendor tree problem.
 Traditionally enterprise distros do the same.
-  This works, safe that stable kernel-internal ABI isn't a notion that's [very popular with kernel maintainers ...](https://www.kernel.org/doc/html/latest/process/stable-api-nonsense.html)
+  This works, safe that stable kernel-internal ABI is [not a notion that's very popular with kernel maintainers ...](https://www.kernel.org/doc/html/latest/process/stable-api-nonsense.html)